dynamid/dynamid.github.io/source/_posts/2013-09-02-web-of-things-summer-school.markdown

 categories: Internet-of-things Web-of-things Summer-school.
 ---

-Some DynaMid team members was in the organisation and scientific comitees of this school about Web of Things.
+Some Dynamid team members were in the organization and scientific committees of this school about Web of Things.

 [Here is school's website](http://www.web-intelligence-rhone-alpes.org/Ecoles/2013/) in french, with the program.